 With deadly diseases just a plane ride away these days, we wondered what the likelihood is that we could see a case of Ebola in this country.
 The director of the Center for Infectious Disease Research and Policy at the University of Minnesota, joined MPR's Cathy Wurzer.

-Today's music is from 30 years ago today when "Karma Chameleon" by Culture Club was the number one song on the Billboard charts.
+Today's Morning Edition music is from 40 years ago this week when "Annie's Song" by John Denver was No. 1 on the pop charts.

 John LaDue, 17, was once charged with planning to kill his family and bomb his school, but a judge has dismissed the most serious of those charges.
 MPR's Cathy Wurzer spoke with reporter Elizabeth Baier about the community's reaction after the judge's order.

 In sports, the Minnesota Twins play the White Sox tonight at Target Field.
 Across the street at Target Center, the Lynx host the San Antonio Stars.